bendardenne/MMM-stib2/README.md

 ## Ideas / TODO list

-- Allow setting more than 10 ids.
+- Allow setting more than 10 line ids for message requests.
 - Scroll vertically if too many lines need to be shown (?)
 - Internationalize.
 Messages are currently hardcoded to French.